-Installing Still Store Loader on a PC or a Kalypso System
+Installing Still Store Loader on a PC

-The Still Store Loader software application can be installed on the Kalypso system, for use on the Menu panel, or on a PC.
+The Still Store Loader software application can be installed on a networked PC for use with the Kalypso system.
 Typically Still Store Loader is installed on a computer located in the graphics department, to allow instant downloads of graphics to the Kalypso Still Store system.